Megalo-maniaC/learning-git/README.md

 # learning-git

 This is not a project. <br>
-This is for learning purpose only not an project
+This is for learning purpose only not an project lkksdflskejsadlkfj